-The third important value in DCA's approach to organisational development is the adherence to a rights-based commitment in our work.
+The third important value in DCA's approach to organisational development is our human rights commitment.
 Rights-based management relates to applying the values and principles of human rights in an organisation - from council, board, top management and middle management.
-Rights-based management bases organisational policies, systems, and processes on values such as dignity, respect, responsibility, participation, equity, fairness and transparency.
-It is also about promoting human rights throughout the organisation in communication, personnel policies, assessments and monitoring, financial planning and investments.
+In practice, this means that we constantly try to internalise human rights values such as accountability, dignity, respect, responsibility, participation, equity, fairness and transparency in DCA's organisational policies, systems and processes.
+It is also about promoting human rights throughout the organisation in communication, staff policies, assessments and monitoring, financial planning and investments.(See the "RBA tree" in annex 1 for a visual understanding).